Jonsy13/CI-Testing-Templates/.github/ISSUE_TEMPLATE/question.md

 ---
-name: ":thinking: :question: Question"
+name: "\U001F914 :question:" Question
 about: Question not answered in our community meetings, Docs or Readme.
-labels: "Question"
+labels: Question
 ---

 ## Question